Pneumonia is one of the most common causes of death worldwide.

 Doctors may give a different antibiotic later, after the organism has been identified and its susceptibility to various antibiotics is known.

-Of note, a "broad" antibiotic also kills the normal bacteria that live in the intestine and can result in a severe diarrhea that can be life-threatening, a condition called Clostridium difficile-induced colitis or antibiotic-associated colitis.
-Therefore, a broad antibiotic is used only in the circumstances described above.
+Of note, a "broad" antibiotic also kills the normal bacteria that live in the intestine and can result in a severe diarrhea that can be life-threatening, a condition called Clostridioides difficile-induced colitis Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
+The inflammation is caused by toxin produced... read more or antibiotic-associated colitis.
+Therefore, a "broad" antibiotic is used only in the circumstances described above.
 In comparison, for people with less severe pneumonia and for those in general good health, a "narrower" antibiotic is chosen that is usually appropriate for the most common microorganisms that cause pneumonia.
 Though these antibiotics can also cause diarrhea, it happens less frequently.
-These antibiotics are usually successful, and this approach avoids the drawbacks of a broader antibiotic.
+These antibiotics are usually successful, and this approach decreases the risk of Clostridioides difficile-induced colitis, which is much more common with a broader antibiotic.

 Antibiotics are not helpful for viral pneumonias.
-However, specific antiviral drugs are sometimes given if certain viral infections are suspected, such as influenza or chickenpox.
-For influenza, specific antiviral drugs (such as oseltamivir or zanamivir) can reduce the duration and severity of illness if people begin taking the drug within 48 hours of when symptoms start.
-However, once a person has developed influenza pneumonia, doctors are not sure whether the antiviral drugs will help.
-Sometimes a bacterial pneumonia can develop after the viral infection.
+However, specific antiviral drugs are sometimes given if certain viral infections are suspected, such as influenza, COVID-19, or chickenpox.
+For influenza, specific antiviral drugs (such as oseltamivir or zanamivir) can reduce the duration and severity of illness if people begin taking the drugs within 48 hours of when symptoms start.
+However, once a person has developed influenza pneumonia, doctors are not sure whether the antiviral drugs will help, but they still usually give them.
+Often a bacterial pneumonia can develop after the viral infection.
 In this case, doctors give affected people antibiotics.

 In rare cases, a fungus or parasite is the cause of the pneumonia, and an antifungal or antiparasitic drug is given.

 Often, people who have pneumonia but are not very sick can stay at home and take antibiotics by mouth.
 Older people, infants, and those who are short of breath, are very sick, or have preexisting heart or lung disease are usually hospitalized and given intravenous antibiotics, antivirals, or antifungals to start.
 Those antibiotics are usually switched to oral ones after a few days.
 People who need to be hospitalized may also need supplemental oxygen and intravenous fluids.
-People who are very sick may need to be sedated and temporarily put on a breathing machine (mechanical ventilator) that pushes air in and out of the lungs via a tube inserted in the throat.
+People who are very sick may need to be sedated and temporarily put on a breathing machine Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more (mechanical ventilator) that pushes air in and out of the lungs via a tube inserted in the throat.